iic-jku/osic-multitool/README.md

 ## (c) 2021 Harald Pretl, Johannes Kepler University Linz, Institute for Integrated Circuits

 This repo contains various tools and examples for Open-Source IC Design.
+At this point only the open-source PDK `SKY130` from SkyWater Technologies is supported.

 ### Initialization of SKY130 PDK and tools